melisavacca/School_District_Analysis/README.md

--How is the school summary affected?
+- How is the school summary affected?
 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 The summary for every school remained the same with the excpetion of Thomas High School.
 The average reading and math scores and passing rates decreased slightly.

 Original School Summary: